DownWithUp/DynamicKernelShellcode/README.md

 # DynamicKernelShellcode
-An example of how kernel shellcode can dynamically find and use APIs
+An example of how x64 kernel shellcode can dynamically find and use APIs

+Tested on Windows 10 x64